For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

-Here’s what you need to know about the current legality of sports betting in Pennsylvania, and the future of the industry in the state.
+Here’s what you need to know about the current legality of sports betting in the Keystone State, and the future of the industry in the state.

-Garden State lawmakers couldn’t come to an agreement on a bill in time, however, essentially shutting NJ out of what could have been a very lucrative industry.
+Since 1992, the Professional and Amateur Sports Protection Act banned all sports betting in most of the United States.
+New Jersey was given a short window in which to pass its own sports betting legislation in order to be grandfathered as an exception like Nevada, but Garden State lawmakers couldn’t come to an agreement on a bill in time, essentially shutting NJ out of what could have been a very lucrative industry.

-Realizing its missed opportunity, NJ passed the Sports Wagering Act in 2012, which would allow sports betting at licensed New Jersey casinos and racetracks despite the overarching PASPA prohibition.
-Five sports leagues subsequently sued to stop them, pumping the brakes on the plan.
+Realizing its missed opportunity, NJ passed the Sports Wagering Act in 2012 to allow sports betting at licensed New Jersey casinos and racetracks despite the overarching PASPA prohibition.
+Five sports leagues subsequently sued to stop them, so then Governor Chris Christie brought a case before the US Supreme Court to argue that PASPA violates states’ rights under the 10th amendment.

 Pennsylvania’s sports betting law and framework

 Pennsylvania has not dallied on the prospect of legalizing sports betting within its borders.
-Last year, lawmakers passed an expansive gambling package which, apart from regulating online gambling, includes an option for the state’s casinos to open their own sportsbooks, should New Jersey prevail in its case.
+Last year, lawmakers passed an expansive gambling package which, apart from regulating online gambling, includes an option for the state’s casinos to open their own sportsbooks, once New Jersey prevailed in its case.

 Huge taxes and fees will test profitability

-But doing so will come at a huge price in terms of fees and taxes, and will likely cause some venues to opt out due to concerns over profitability.
+Since PASPA has been overturned, PA slot licensees have the opportunity to offer single-game sports wagering both live and through Internet sites, but not every operator might choose to do so.
+Running sports betting may come at a huge price in terms of fees and taxes, and this will likely cause some venues to opt out due to concerns over profitability.

 To get up and running, venues will need to pay the following: